Tradescantia Color Fading: Purple Going Gray, Stripes Going Green

 - 2

 If the plant cannot be moved to better natural light, supplement with a grow light.
-Full-spectrum LEDs running 12–14 hours per day produce excellent anthocyanin expression in Tradescantia — often more vibrant than north-window natural light.
+Full-spectrum LEDs running 12 to 14 hours per day produce excellent anthocyanin expression in Tradescantia, often more vibrant than what a north-facing window provides naturally.

 - 3

-After the move, observe new growth over the following 2–4 weeks.
-Tradescantia grows so quickly that color improvement in new leaves is visible rapidly — sometimes within 1–2 weeks of improved light.
+After the move, observe new growth over the following two to four weeks.
+Tradescantia grows so quickly that color improvement in new leaves is visible rapidly, sometimes within one to two weeks of improved light.

 - 4

-Prune the faded, pale vine sections after the plant has produced some vivid new growth.
-Tradescantia responds readily to pruning and the new growth from pruned nodes will be vivid in the better light.
-This refresh cycle is the standard approach to maintaining Tradescantia's appearance.
+Prune the faded, pale vine sections after the plant has produced some vivid new growth elsewhere.
+Tradescantia responds readily to pruning, and the new growth from pruned nodes will be vivid in the better light.
+This refresh cycle is the standard approach to maintaining Tradescantia's appearance over the long term.

 Prevention

-- Position Tradescantia in bright indirect light or with some direct morning or afternoon sun from the beginning
+- Position Tradescantia in bright indirect light or with some direct morning or afternoon sun from the beginning, rather than waiting for fading to appear and correcting afterward

 - Monitor color in new growth as the primary light indicator — vivid color means adequate light, fading means insufficient light

-- Don't place Tradescantia in positions only because it 'can survive' there — surviving and being colorful are meaningfully different for this genus
+- Don't place Tradescantia in positions only because it can survive there — surviving and being colorful are meaningfully different outcomes for this genus

 Quick Summary